 Effective communication can make or break a company’s brand.
 When customers call you for complaints and questions, it is utterly important that you are able to communicate with them clearly.
-By doing so, you can resolve their problems in the most convincing manner.
+By doing so, you can resolve their problems most convincingly and provide them with good to great customer service.
 What’s more, you are helping customers realize why they bought the product or service in the first place!

 Customers often reach out to you because they have a complaint or they are confused or unsure of something.
 Oftentimes, they are frustrated or angry, especially when there is miscommunication.
 They feel they are not treated fairly or the product or service was not worth their money.

 In these situations, it’s essential to be patient so you can understand the issue better.
 By keeping your calm, you can find suitable solutions and will be more helpful to the customer.